engin100/950/labs/lab-4.md

 - [ ] A short description of your power supply tests with the cutoff voltages that you found.
 - [ ] A picture of your completed power board.
 - [ ] A picture of your completed consolidated board.
-- [ ] A picture of your battery with the ends of wires safely taped so that they can not short.
+- [ ] A picture of your battery with the ends of wires safely taped and secured so that they can not short.
 - [ ] A (complete) system-level block diagram of your completed system.
 The color coding on your system-level block diagram should match the color coding on your board.
 You should be able to look at your picture of your board and your system-level block diagram and understand what is going on with your board.
 Not every line needs to be drawn though (like ground lines should NOT be on the block diagram).
 - [ ] A (complete) schematic of your completed system (**IN KICAD**).
-Make sure to update your Arduino symbol to the new one in the libaries.
+Make sure to update your Arduino symbol to the new one in the libaries (We uploaded a new and improved Arduino Nano Every Symbol.
+You should be using this one instead of the default KiCAD one from now on).
 - [ ] A screenshot of your (battery, 5V, and 3.3V) voltage readings from your Arduino (serial monitor) on your power board.
 - [ ] Nice plots that show data from your completed board going into the cold chamber for at least 5 minutes.
 The data should be calibrated with plots in actual geophysical units, including time (in minutes). **For simplicity, any CSV files should print voltages, and MATLAB should perform the conversions to geophysical units.**
 - [ ] Discuss whether the battery voltages changed as it got colder.
 Is there any relationship between temperature and battery voltage?